 Our son, JJ, was in the Navy for 15 years.
-JJ's second son, Spencer, was born on my brother's birthday, 10-1.
-JJ's son, Blaizen (born 6-27) lives nearby in Chesapeake, Virginia.
-What a joy it is to see Blaizen read and enjoy JJ's own boyhood books, especially Freddy the Pig by Walter Brooks.
-We currently reside with JJ and Spencer, helping JJ deal with his life as a brain-injured veteran.
+JJ's second son, Spencer, was born on my brother's birthday.
+JJ's son, Blaizen, lives nearby in Chesapeake, Virginia.
+What a joy it was to see Blaizen read and enjoy JJ's own boyhood books, especially Freddy the Pig by Walter Brooks.
+We currently reside in Virginia with JJ and Spencer, helping JJ deal with his life as a brain-injured veteran.

 Gypsies?
-Nobody could have told us years ago that Gary and I would be traveling together in a van four to five months of the year, showering at truck stops, sleeping in Cracker Barrel or WalMart parking lots, and sharing our lives with new best friends in homes and at homeschool conferences.
+Nobody could have told us years ago that Gary and I would be traveling together in a van, showering at truck stops, sleeping in Cracker Barrel or WalMart parking lots, and sharing our lives with new best friends in homes and at homeschool conferences.
 But it's what we do and we usually LOVE it!

 Our lives are full of adventure - traveling, talking, rescuing books, sending great books to new homes, laughing, and experiencing God's kindness and mercies daily.
 We are grateful to the Lord that He allows us to live such a crazy life.